-If you prefer your fauna, you can go to Kadoorie Farm and Botanic Gardens.
+If you prefer flora and fauna, you can go to Kadoorie Farm and Botanic Garden.

 It has extensive gardens and lots of flowers to see in May.
-You can walk around on the trails up the mountain in the northern part of Hong Kong, see the animals, and taste organic yummies at its organic farm.
+You can hike up the mountain trails in the northern part of Hong Kong, see the animals, and taste organic goods at its organic farm.

-In a warm summer night, it is enjoyable to catch a sampan ride around Aberdeen harbor.
-Aberdeen is a world-famous travel spot for its floating village and floating seafood restaurants.
+On a warm summer night, it is enjoyable to take a ride in a sampan around Aberdeen Harbor.
+Aberdeen is a world-famous travel spot because of its floating village and floating seafood restaurants.

 You can get a close-up look at a fishing village and enjoy some fresh seafood or dim sum at Jumbo Floating Restaurant.

-May is not a busy month, except the first week.
-A large number of tourists from mainland China go to Hong Kong during the Labor Day holiday around May 1st.
-The prices of rooms and flights rise significantly.
+May is not a busy month, except for the first week.
+Many tourists from Chinese go to Hong Kong during the Labor Day holiday around May 1st.
+The prices of hotel rooms and flights rise significantly.

 It is advisable to book in advance.
-Let us help you purchase your tickets and accommodations, and we might be able to find you a discount.
+Let us help you purchase your tickets and accommodation, and we might be able to find you a discount.